 Winslow is a tiny town located in the state of Indiana.
 With a population of 757 people and just one neighborhood, Winslow is the 359th largest community in Indiana.
-Much of the housing stock in Winslow was built prior to World War II, making it one of the older and more historic towns in the country.
+Winslow has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Winslow is a blue-collar town, with 61.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Winslow is a town of production and manufacturing workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Winslow who work in management occupations (9.32%), office and administrative support (7.17%), and maintenance occupations (5.38%).
+When you are in Winslow, you'll notice that it is more blue-collar than most other communities in America.
+67.64% of Winslow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Winslow is a town of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Winslow who work in management occupations (8.45%), food service (6.71%), and office and administrative support (5.25%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Winslow is worth considering.

-Winslow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Winslow does not have a public transit system used by locals to get to and from work.

 The people who call Winslow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winslow residents report their race to be White.
-Important ancestries of people in Winslow include German, English, Irish, Croatian, and Polish.
+Important ancestries of people in Winslow include German, Irish, English, Polish, and Croatian.

 The most common language spoken in Winslow is English.
 Other important languages spoken here include Polish and Portuguese.